Carlos Solano

-Carlos Solano Fernández (born 1950 or 1951) is considered one of the best Costa Rican soccer strikers during the 1970s.
+Carlos Solano Fernández (born 1950 or 1951) is a Costa Rican former professional footballer.
 He played most of his career for Deportivo Saprissa.

 Club career

 Solano helped Saprissa win several national titles during the 1970s, becoming one of the best goal scorers of the mythical Saprissa team that won six national championships in a row from 1972 to 1977, and was the top scorer in the 1976 national tournament, scoring a total of 49 goals during those six seasons.
 He is one of few players who scored 5 goals in one Costa Rica Primera División match.

 He also played abroad in Honduras, winning another league title, and Guatemala before returning home to finish his career as player/manager of Sagrada Familia.

 International career

 He played with the Costa Rica national football team during the 1978 FIFA World Cup qualification.
 He also represented Costa Rica at the 1975 Pan American Games in Mexico.